-Lost in translation: HMO enrollees with poor health have hardest time communicating with doctorsFebruary 28th, 2013 in Health /
+Lost in translation: HMO enrollees with poor health have hardest time communicating with doctorsFebruary 28, 2013 in Medicine & Health / Health

 In the nation's most diverse state, some of the sickest Californians often have the hardest time communicating with their doctors.
 So say the authors of a new study from the UCLA Center for Health Policy Research that found that residents with limited English skills who reported the poorest health and were enrolled in commercial HMO plans were more likely to have difficulty understanding their doctors, placing this already vulnerable population at even greater risk.